spyesx/spyesx.fr/user/pages/03.bags/02.generic-backpack/minimalblog_item.en.md

 	* Padlocks + keys
 	* Lighter

-> No need to cary a towel, we can buy one anywhere cheap.
+> No need to carry a towel, we can buy one anywhere cheap.
 Avoiding wet items in a bag is always a good idea.